Ezequiel Duran Player Props: Rangers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 26th-ranked team ERA among all MLB pitching staffs (4.80).
+- The Nationals' 4.82 team ERA ranks 26th across all MLB pitching staffs.

-- The Nationals allow the fourth-most home runs in baseball (120 total, 1.4 per game).
+- Nationals pitchers combine to surrender 122 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- His most recent appearance was on Sunday against the Philadelphia Phillies, when the righty went five innings, surrendering three earned runs while allowing six hits.
+- In his last time out on Monday against the Cincinnati Reds, the righty tossed six innings, allowing three earned runs while surrendering six hits.

-- In 17 games this season, the 31-year-old has a 4.34 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .277 to opposing hitters.
+- In 11 games this season, the 26-year-old has a 4.86 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .256 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.